There’s a stop smoking promotion by NHS England called ‘Stoptober’, presumably because this scheme was launched in the month of October.

 wish u had more info on here as to the different things that stopping smoking can make u feel, ie , spaced out lack of concentration, which isn’t good when ur driving, just nodding off , lack of sleep at night, constant urge for loo, xtra peeing, achy eatling more , bloating , wind, . it would help more people if these subjects were covered on this official site , its not always about the craving, I want to understand whats going on with my body and why its affected in this way, it is that what keeps my incentive up, but would love more info

-She’s on the right lines (even if her literacy is wobbly) but nobody does explain it to her.
+She’s on the right lines even if her literacy is wobbly, but nobody does explain it to her.
 These unpleasant feelings are accepted as if they’re a normal and inevitable part of stopping smoking and the best that can be done is to ‘support’ quitters through this difficult time by motivational sound bites.
 I sympathize with this woman and the many others who use Facebook to air their problems.

+A little later discouragement is thrown at you again:

 Day 21.
-Discouragement is thrown at you again:

 Stopping smoking is tough but…The fact that you’ve made it this far means you’ve got fantastic willpower.

 In spite of stopping smoking being tough (they told you that on Day 1) you’ve succeeded so far through willpower!
 So that’s the secret of stopping smoking – for three weeks anyway – willpower!
 But what if your willpower falters?